wsams/jbench/README.md

 Usage
 -----
-To use jbench just include the Timer class.

 If you want to time a segment of code you may do the following.
+Instantiating `Timer` is equivalent to `Timer.start()`.

     Timer t = new Timer();